JensRantil/jensrantil.github.io/content/posts/2024-02-16_data-driven-maturity-model.md

-If you want your team to improve on their Service Levels, Observability, KPI journey, I highly recommend asking yourself where you are in this maturity model and how to take your team to the next step.
+If you want your team to improve on their Service Levels, Observability, KPI journey, I highly recommend asking yourself where you are in this maturity model and how to take your team to the next level.